 The Department may be required to prepare for case-by-case inquiries from schools that are affected by a disaster, or schools that have affected students and borrowers.
 The Department may also be required to modify its school and lender program review parameters to incorporate authorized deviations from regulatory and statutory requirements in cases of disaster.

-July 15, 2008
+DATE SUBMITTED TO CM POLICY COMMITTEE: July 15, 2008

-CM Policy Committee

-CM Guarantor Designees

-Interested Industry Groups and Others
+PROPOSAL DISTRIBUTED TO: CM Policy Committee CM Guarantor Designees Interested Industry Groups and Others jcs/edited-aes

-CM Governing Board Representatives